Robots in pest control: Spotting rats, repelling snakes

 The inspiration to build robots for pest control came after hearing about the needs of the industry, said Professor Mohan Rajesh Elara from the SUTD team behind the robots.

-In the works is another version of the robot equipped with AI to figure out what kind of rat is involved simply by scanning its droppings, said Prof Mohan.
+In the works is another version of the robot equipped with artificial intelligence to detect what kind of rat is involved simply by scanning the droppings, said Prof Mohan.

-He said: “Pest controllers can tell the species of rat just by looking at the droppings, then they can use the right type of rodenticide to deal with the infestation.”
+“Pest controllers can tell the species of rat just by looking at the droppings; then they can use the right type of rodenticide to deal with the infestation,” he said.

 Roof rats, or black rats, are among the most common rodents that burrow in enclosed spaces like false ceilings.